salesforce/kafka-junit/kafka-junit4/README.md

     public AdminClient getAdminClient();

     /**
-     * Produce randomly generated records into a kafka topic.
+     * Produce randomly generated records into a Kafka topic.
      * Use when you don't care about the contents of the records.
      *
      * @param numberOfRecords how many records to produce